GabrielF98/emlineclipper/README.md

 # emlineclipper
-Python library to clip emission lines in Supernova spectra.
+Python library to clip emission lines in supernova spectra.
+Developed by Gabriel Finneran at University College Dublin, Ireland.
+A full description of the tool is given here, and may also be found in [Finneran et al. (2024)](https://arxiv.org/abs/2411.11503).
+See below for how to cite this work!

 # How it works
 The code takes a spectrum from the user and plots it.
 It then asks the user to double click the plot at the edges of emission lines to remove.